Find Your Perfect School

 There are just as many places to put an online master’s degree in applied nutrition to work, too!
 Hospitals, clinics, residential care facilities, schools, and gyms are just a few examples.

 Courses include nutritional health among different cohorts, nutrition education and counseling, and nutrients and human metabolism.
 The typical curriculum prepares students for a career that treats food as medicine.

 300 The Fenway, Boston, MA 02115

 Students are encouraged to bring innovative ideas to the table regarding nutrition, fitness, and wellness issues.
-Their advanced understanding of these topics enables them to do so.
+In this online master’s degree, their advanced understanding of these topics enables them to do so.
 Their perspective also encompasses not just the local level but also the national and global levels.

-The standalone program has two tracks to choose from:
+The standalone online master’s degree program has two tracks to choose from: